-However, there are other developments, which are likely to lower incentives for banks to invest in sovereign debt.
+However, there are other developments which are likely to lower incentives for banks to invest in sovereign debt.
 One of these is the gradual phaseout of prudential filters which neutralised the valuation effects of changes in bond prices on banks' capital under the EU's new legal framework on capital requirements.
 Others include the lower relative attractiveness of Italian sovereign securities due to the substantial fall in the return they offer, and the Eurosystem's replacement of long-term refinancing operations with targeted long-term refinancing operations (T-LTROs) (44) of which the use by participating banks is more constrained.
 The continued high exposure of Italian banks to domestic sovereign debt implies risks for both the banks and the sovereign.
 First, in spite of the current favourable market conditions, the banking sector remains vulnerable to adverse yield and credit rating developments in the Italian sovereign debt market.
-In combination with the planned phase-out of prudential filters, these would result in more volatile capital ratios, depending on the accounting classification applicable to sovereign bonds' holding.
+In combination with the planned phase-out of prudential filters, these would result in more volatile capital ratios, depending on the portfolio in which banks hold the government bonds.
 Second, given the historically high share of Italian government bond holdings in banks' total assets, the willingness of banks to sustain demand for sovereign debt may be limited.
 Should Italian banks start reducing their exposure significantly, sovereign yields may rise with potentially negative effects on the rest of the economy (for example through higher lending rates).
-This risk is, however, mitigated by the gradual decline in the Italian government's borrowing requirement if the path of fiscal consolidation is maintained, and the expansion of the European Central Bank's asset purchase programme, which will also involve euro area sovereign bonds (45).
-The latter creates the opportunity for Italian banks with the highest domestic sovereign exposures to reduce their holdings, and allows potential sellers to realise capital gains following the strong decline in secondary-market yields in recent months.
+This risk is however mitigated by the gradual decline in the Italian government's borrowing requirement if the path of fiscal consolidation is maintained, and the expansion of the European Central Bank's asset purchase programme which will also involve euro area sovereign bonds (45).
+The latter creates the opportunity for Italian banks with the highest domestic sovereign exposures to reduce their holdings, and allows all banks which sell government bonds to the European Central Bank to realise capital gains following the strong decline in secondary-market yields in recent months.